vovaberdi/clothesAppMission/README.md

 -in this project i used redux and local storage for data managing that comes from api.

--i use chakra-ui for the ui, dark/light mode optsion and some img from pexcels.
+-i use chakra-ui for the ui, dark/light mode option and some img from pexcels.

 -git for version control.